NeoGeographyToolkit/StereoPipeline/docs/bundle_adjustment.rst

 move during bundle adjustment.
 Note that large values for these may impact the ability to make the cameras self-consistent.

-ASP also offers the tool ``parallel_bundle_adjust`` which can be much faster bundle adjusting many images at once (:numref:`parallel_bundle_adjust`).
+ASP also offers the tool ``parallel_bundle_adjust`` which can create match files using multiple processes spread over multiple machines (:numref:`parallel_bundle_adjust`).

 .. _floatingintrinsics: